Franklin DeWayne Alix

-Franklin DeWayne Alix (August 6, 1975 – March 30, 2010) was an American rapist, robber, kidnapper, and serial killer who committed at least three murders, two attempted murders, nine robberies, two rapes, and four kidnappings in Houston, Texas during a crime spree which lasted six months in the 1990s, with most of his crimes occurring at apartment complexes.
+Franklin DeWayne Alix (August 6, 1975 – March 30, 2010) was an American rapist, robber, kidnapper, and serial killer who committed at least four murders, two attempted murders, nine robberies, two rapes, and four kidnappings during a crime spree in the late 1990s.
+Most of his crimes occurred at apartment complexes in Houston, Texas.
 Alix was sentenced to death for one of the murders and executed in 2010.

 Early life

 Alix was born in Harris County, Texas.
-As a child, he was active at his church.
-Alix sang in the choir and taught Sunday school.
+As a child, he was active at his church; he sang in the choir and taught Sunday school.
 He later said he was raised in a strict household.

 Early crimes

 In September 1992, Alix tried to steal a bus.
-He was arrested after a 10 minute chase and received a six-month sentence for theft.
+He was arrested after a 10-minute chase and received a six-month sentence for theft.

 On April 8, 1993, Alix stole a woman's car from her driveway.
 He was later arrested while driving the car.
 Alix received a three-year sentence for motor theft and was released from prison in 1996.

 On July 11, 1996, he was stopped for jaywalking in Houston and was found to be illegally carrying a pistol and ammunition.
 He was convicted of illegally carrying a weapon and was sentenced to 70 days in jail.

 Crime spree

-In August 1997, Alix embarked on a six month violent crime spree in Houston.
+In August 1997, Alix embarked on a six-month violent crime spree in Houston.
 Over the course of the crime spree, he committed at least three murders.
 Alix committed most of his crimes at apartment complexes and kidnapped people by forcing them into car trunks on four occasions.

-On August 8, Alix allegedly shot 41-year-old Gregorio Ramirez during an attempted robbery in an apartment parking lot.
-Ramirez's widow identified him as the shooter.
+On August 8, Alix shot and killed 41-year-old Gregorio Ramirez during an attempted robbery in an apartment parking lot.
+His widow identified him as the shooter.
 On August 15, Alix pumped gas without paying.
 When he got stuck in traffic and the store owner confronted him, Alix punched the man in the face.

 On September 2, Alix bumped into a woman's car.
-When the woman asked him for his insurance papers, he threw her to the ground and robbed her at gunpoint.
-Alix fled after the woman started screaming and another woman said she was calling the police.

-On September 29, Alix robbed a woman and kidnapped a woman at gunpoint as she got out of her car in an apartment parking lot.
+When she asked him for his insurance papers, he threw her to the ground and robbed her at gunpoint.
+He then fled after the woman started screaming and another woman said she was calling the police.
+On September 29, Alix robbed a woman and kidnapped her at gunpoint as she got out of her car in an apartment parking lot.
 After forcing her into her trunk and driving off, Alix pulled over and made the woman perform oral sex on him before fleeing.

-On October 5, Alix fatally shot Selemawi Tewolde in an apartment parking lot.
-On October 13, Alix robbed a man at gunpoint at an apartment.
-On November 30, Alix robbed a man getting out of his car in an apartment parking lot and then locked him in the trunk.
+On October 5, Alix shot and killed Selemawi Tewolde in an apartment parking lot.
+On October 13, he robbed a man at gunpoint at an apartment, and on November 30, robbed a man getting out of his car in an apartment parking lot and locked him in the trunk.